newrelic/go-agent/README.md

 	// and your New Relic license key. cfg := newrelic.NewConfig("My Go Application", "__YOUR_NEW_RELIC_LICENSE_KEY__")

-	// Add the Beta Token emailed to you after signing:
+	// Add the beta token emailed to you after signing:
 	//   http://goo.gl/forms/Rcv1b10Qvt1ENLlr1
 	cfg.BetaToken = "__YOUR_NEW_RELIC_BETA_TOKEN__"